Gordon519-eng/Lab6/README.md

-this ia test to force being able to make a pull reequest
+this is test to force being able to make a pull reequest